 Place remaining ¼ cup sugar in a small bowl and place confectioners' sugar in a separate small bowl.

-The initial roll in the granulated sugar not only helps the confectioner's sugar stick to the cookie better, but it dries out the tops of the cookies a bit, allowing the fine cracks to form (but don't worry; these cookies are anything but dry!).
+The initial roll in the granulated sugar not only helps the powdered sugar stick to the cookie better, but it dries out the tops of the cookies a bit, allowing the fine cracks to form (but don't worry; these cookies are anything but dry!).

 Place on prepared baking sheets about 2 inches apart.

 Now you'll bake cookies for about 16 minutes, until they're set.
 You still want them to be a little soft.
-Let cookies cool in pan for a couple minutes before moving to rack to cool completely.
+Let cookies cool in pan for a couple minutes before moving to a wire rack to cool completely.

 As you can see, when you bake the cookies, cracks form around the confectioners' sugar giving the cookies a crinkle look.
 How fun is that?